 Benchmarks are useful for model selection and baseline capability assessment.
 But production reliability requires different metrics:

-Escalation rate.
-How often does the agent request human intervention?
+Monitor escalation rates: how often does the agent request human intervention?
 Too high means the agent isn’t useful.
 Too low might mean the agent is making decisions it shouldn’t.

 Implementation considerations

-Track metrics over time.
+Run your evaluations continuously.
 Agent behavior changes with model updates, tool changes, and prompt modifications.
 Continuous evaluation matters more than point-in-time benchmarks.

-Separate capability from reliability.
+And separate capability from reliability.
 “Can this agent do the task?” and “Can this agent do the task consistently?” are different questions.
 Answer both.

 The bigger picture